The Art of Drinking Water in Ayurveda

 Water Preparation :

 Water prepared with different substances are mentioned in Charak samhita.
-To avoid the repetition these water preparations are discussed here in short.

 1) Shadangapaneeya (water with six herbs) in obesity, Water boiled with musta, parapatak, ushir, chandan, udichya & sunti is called as Shadangapaneeya.
 Shadangapaneeya is indicated in all types of fever & benign tumor.
 It is fat cutting & very useful in obesity.